Advanced process control

 In control theory, advanced process control (APC) refers to a broad range of techniques and technologies implemented within industrial process control systems.
 Advanced process controls are usually deployed optionally and in addition to basic process controls.
-Basic process controls are designed and built with the process itself, to facilitate basic operation, control and automation requirements.
+Basic process controls are designed and built with the process itself to facilitate basic operation, control and automation requirements.
 Advanced process controls are typically added subsequently, often over the course of many years, to address particular performance or economic improvement opportunities in the process.

-Process control (basic and advanced) normally implies the process industries, which includes chemicals, petrochemicals, oil and mineral refining, food processing, pharmaceuticals, power generation, etc. These industries are characterized by continuous processes and fluid processing, as opposed to discrete parts manufacturing, such as automobile and electronics manufacturing.
+Process control (basic and advanced) normally implies the process industries, which include chemicals, petrochemicals, oil and mineral refining, food processing, pharmaceuticals, power generation, etc. These industries are characterized by continuous processes and fluid processing, as opposed to discrete parts manufacturing, such as automobile and electronics manufacturing.
 The term process automation is essentially synonymous with process control.

 Process controls (basic as well as advanced) are implemented within the process control system, which may mean a distributed control system (DCS), programmable logic controller (PLC), and/or a supervisory control computer.
 DCSs and PLCs are typically industrially hardened and fault-tolerant.
 Supervisory control computers are often not hardened or fault-tolerant, but they bring a higher level of computational capability to the control system, to host valuable, but not critical, advanced control applications.
 Advanced controls may reside in either the DCS or the supervisory computer, depending on the application.
 Basic controls reside in the DCS and its subsystems, including PLCs.

 Types of Advanced Process Control

-Following is a list of well known types of advanced process control:
+Following is a list of well-known types of advanced process control: